-In a turbulent season, the Miami Hurricanes are back to being a ranked team in the NCAA.
-A historic program, the Hurricanes may not have the talent or reach the teams’ heights in the early 2000s, but they are still cruising along with many future NFL players on the roster.
-Quincy Roche, Cam’ron Harris, and Jaelan Phillips are a few names that jump out, and Gregory Rousseau is a likely future first-round pick that opted out before the season.
+A historic program, the Miami Hurricanes may not have the talent of the early 2000s, but they have many future NFL players on the roster.
+Quincy Roche, Cam’ron Harris, and Jaelan Phillips are a few names that jump out.
+Meanwhile, Gregory Rousseau is a likely future first-round pick.
 However, Miami’s top NFL Draft prospect on the offensive side of the ball is tight end Brevin Jordan.

 Jordan is the latest tight end in a string of talented players that have gone to the NFL.
 David Njoku, Chris Herndon, Jeremy Shockey, Bubba Franks, Greg Olsen, and Jimmy Graham are just some of the names that Miami has launched into the NFL in their history.
 Jordan finds himself in the driver’s seat to be the next highly touted and sought-after tight end from the “U.”